Every April since

 way from Istanbul to Europe—specifically

-Holland—where a similar tulip
+to the Dutch Republic (Holland)—where a similar tulip

 mania soon consumed the imaginations—and